vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Like Count Distribution

-The following figure depicts a boxplot of the Like count attribute, suggesting a large number of outliers.
+The following figure depicts a boxplot of the Like count attribute, suggesting a large number of outliers, since this scale is log-transformed.

 ![logo](images/10_like_boxplot.png)

 ### Quote Count Boxplot

-The following figure shows the Quote count featuer in a boxplot, ...
+The following figure shows the Quote count feature in a boxplot, since this is a log-transformed scale, it is noticeable that the Quote count can vary from 0-10^8!!
+There are a plenty of outliers

 ![logo](images/11_quotecount_box.png)

-### Top 10 hash-tags
+### Top 10 hashtags

-The following figure shows the top 10 hash-tags present in this dataset, and clearly, besides an empty hashtag, "ChatGPT" and "AI" are the most common hashtags
+The following figure shows the top 10 hashtags present in this dataset, and clearly, besides an empty hashtag, "ChatGPT" and "AI" are the most common hashtags.

 ![logo](images/12_top10HashTags.png)